TASEmulators/BizHawk/README.md

 	* If you fork on GitLab, the tests will run in CI.
 * For the time being, code style is checked manually.
 Please use CRLF, tabs, and [Allman braces](https://en.wikipedia.org/wiki/Indentation_style#Allman_style) in new files.
 	* Static code analysis is configured but disabled—build with `-p:MachineRunAnalyzersDuringBuild=true`.
-		* If you fork on GitLab, the Analyzers will run in CI if you use `git push -o ci.variable="BIZHAWKBUILD_USE_ANALYZERS=true"` (or otherwise set that env. var).
+		* If you fork on GitLab, the Analyzers will run in CI if you use `git push -o ci.variable="BIZHAWKBUILD_USE_ANALYZERS=true"` (or otherwise set that env. var for the pipeline).

 [to top](#bizhawk)